dotnet/AspNetCore.Docs.fr-fr/aspnetcore/security/authorization/iauthorizationpolicyprovider.md

 * <span data-ttu-id="5e3a4-143">Analyse de l’âge à partir du nom de la stratégie.</span><span class="sxs-lookup"><span data-stu-id="5e3a4-143">Parsing the age from the policy name.</span></span>
 * <span data-ttu-id="5e3a4-144">Utilisation `AuthorizationPolicyBuilder` de pour créer un nouveau `AuthorizationPolicy`</span><span class="sxs-lookup"><span data-stu-id="5e3a4-144">Using `AuthorizationPolicyBuilder` to create a new `AuthorizationPolicy`</span></span>
-* <span data-ttu-id="5e3a4-145">Dans cet exemple et les exemples suivants, on suppose que l’utilisateur est authentifié via un :::no-loc(cookie)::: .</span><span class="sxs-lookup"><span data-stu-id="5e3a4-145">In this and following examples it will be assumed that the user is authenticated via a :::no-loc(cookie):::.</span></span> <span data-ttu-id="5e3a4-146">`AuthorizationPolicyBuilder`Doit être construit avec au moins un nom de schéma d’autorisation, ou toujours correctement.</span><span class="sxs-lookup"><span data-stu-id="5e3a4-146">The `AuthorizationPolicyBuilder` should either be constructed with at least one authorization scheme name or always succeed.</span></span> <span data-ttu-id="5e3a4-147">Dans le cas contraire, il n’y a pas d’informations sur la façon de fournir une stimulation à l’utilisateur et une exception sera levée.</span><span class="sxs-lookup"><span data-stu-id="5e3a4-147">Otherwise there is no information on how to provide a challenge to the user and an exception will be thrown.</span></span>
+* <span data-ttu-id="5e3a4-145">Dans cet exemple et les exemples suivants, on suppose que l’utilisateur est authentifié via un cookie .</span><span class="sxs-lookup"><span data-stu-id="5e3a4-145">In this and following examples it will be assumed that the user is authenticated via a cookie.</span></span> <span data-ttu-id="5e3a4-146">`AuthorizationPolicyBuilder`Doit être construit avec au moins un nom de schéma d’autorisation, ou toujours correctement.</span><span class="sxs-lookup"><span data-stu-id="5e3a4-146">The `AuthorizationPolicyBuilder` should either be constructed with at least one authorization scheme name or always succeed.</span></span> <span data-ttu-id="5e3a4-147">Dans le cas contraire, il n’y a pas d’informations sur la façon de fournir une stimulation à l’utilisateur et une exception sera levée.</span><span class="sxs-lookup"><span data-stu-id="5e3a4-147">Otherwise there is no information on how to provide a challenge to the user and an exception will be thrown.</span></span>
 * <span data-ttu-id="5e3a4-148">Ajout de spécifications à la stratégie en fonction de l’âge avec `AuthorizationPolicyBuilder.AddRequirements` .</span><span class="sxs-lookup"><span data-stu-id="5e3a4-148">Adding requirements to the policy based on the age with `AuthorizationPolicyBuilder.AddRequirements`.</span></span> <span data-ttu-id="5e3a4-149">Dans d’autres scénarios, vous pouvez utiliser `RequireClaim` , ou à la `RequireRole` `RequireUserName` place.</span><span class="sxs-lookup"><span data-stu-id="5e3a4-149">In other scenarios, you might use `RequireClaim`, `RequireRole`, or `RequireUserName` instead.</span></span>

 ```csharp